Jorge Araya (footballer, born 1996)

-Jorge Matías Araya Pozo, (born 25 March 1996) is a Chilean footballer who plays as a midfielder for Primera B de Chile club Deportes Melipilla.
+Jorge Matías Araya Pozo, (born 25 March 1996) is a Chilean footballer who plays as a midfielder.

 Club career

 Product from Chilean giants Colo-Colo, Araya joined the club’s youth ranks aged 8.
 Two seasons later, in 2016, he was considered by coach José Luis Sierra and fully debuted in a 0–0 Copa Libertadores group stage draw with Atlético Mineiro as home, previously playing some minutes in the derby against Universidad Católica, won 3–0 by Colo-Colo.

 After being loaned to Palestino from 2019 to 2021, in 2022 he left Colo-Colo and joined Deportes Melipilla in the Primera B de Chile.

+In 2023, he signed with Cobreloa from Trasandino de Los Andes.
+The next season, he switched to Provincial Ovalle in the Segunda División Profesional de Chile.

+International career

+Araya represented Chile U20 at the 2014 Aspire Four Nations International Tournament in Qatar.